 This YouTube channel is another vlogging channel.
 Thankfully nearly every video posted is about cycling in some form.
 Recently there has been an increasing amount of dirt jump and mountain biking content.
 It’s very interesting to watch a world-class BMX rider learn tricks within a different discipline.

 If you were heavily into BMX several years ago then you’ll have probably heard of Josh James (BQR123) and Adam LZ (LZ BMX).
 If you aren’t familiar, these guys were enthusiast BMX riders, who started their own clothing brands and YouTube channels.
-Adam was the US version and Boqer123 was the British version.
+LZ was the US version and Boqer123 was the British version.

 Both of these guys rarely post BMX videos anymore, with Adam almost completely switching his channel over to a car page.
 I mention all of this because Spencer was one of the original riding members of Adam’s BMX ‘crew’.